Code-Institute-Submissions/Milestone-Project-47/README.md

 Another issue was the carousel images were not appearing, this was becuase the img source had a slash at the begin which stopped github pages from deploying them, after this was removed the images now appear.

 ### Deployment
-This site was made using Gitpod, it was used for version control and commits and then pushed to a repository in Github.
+This site is hosted by GitHub Pages, it is directly deployed via the master branch and it was used for version control and commits and then pushed to a repository in Github.

 ##### Run Code Locally
 To run locally, you can clone this respository directly in the terminal of the environment you are using for code editing type: git clone [VisitMorocco](https://github.com/WHusssain937/Milestone-Project-2).